 - Body aches

-There might be some cognitive and emotional symptoms, such as confusion and anxiety.
-Insomnia is also very common.
+There might be some cognitive and emotional symptoms such as confusion anxiety, and insomnia.
 Users also report:

 - Loss of appetite

 - Sensory changes